verkkokauppacom/parallel-phpunit/README.md

 Only the directory version of `phpunit` is supported so you can't replace the directory part with file name.
 The parallel-phpunit switches are:
- * --pu-cmd - Custom phpunit run script, default value is 'phpunit'
+ * --pu-cmd - Custom phpunit run script, default: first phpunit in PATH or phpunit next to parallel-phpunit
  * --pu-threads - The maximum number of parallel phpunit commands running at the same time, default value is '3'
  * --pu-retries - How many times to rerun the test file if it fails